hilali-msc/intro-to-building-webapps/managing_data/create_current_route.md

 ![Current weather view](img/current_weather_view.png)

 ## Let's do that again!
 Now you can search for cities and then click in to view more weather details.
-Notice that at the bottom of the template code above there is a link to a whole new route: `/*/forecast/{{cityID}}`
+Notice that at the bottom of the template code above there is a link to a whole new route: `/*/forecast/{{cityID}}`.
+We will retrace our steps to add this additional view in order to get more practice.
+Our approach will be identical to the approach we've taken to create this current weather view.